abc1199281/batchsmith/README.md

 - **Structured JSON validation**: Define output schemas with JSON Schema.
 - **Batch processing**: Generate multiple outputs in one run.
 - **Templated prompts**: Customize system and user prompts with template variables.
+- **Markdown conversion**: Convert the output JSON to Markdown sections (one per item) using the `--to-markdown` option, which auto-saves a `.md` file alongside the JSON output and orders fields per the schema’s `required` array.

 ## Requirements